PommE15/SDC-AdvancedLaneLines-P4/writeup.md

 ![alt text][image1]

 #### 2. Create a binary image using color transforms and gradients
-`In code cells 6 and 7` I used a combination of gray color, s channel, and x gradient thresholds to generate a binary image.
+`In code cells 6 and 7` I used a combination of gray color (green), s channel (blue), and x gradient (red) thresholds to generate a binary image.
 Here's an example of my output for this step:

 ![alt text][image2]